jantimon/mastermind/README.md

 The game is played using:

-+ a decoding board, with a shield at one end covering a row of four large holes, and twelve (or ten, or eight) additional rows containing four large holes next to a set of four small holes;
++ a decoding board, with a shield at one end covering a row of four large holes, and eight additional rows containing four large holes next to a set of four small holes;

-+ code pegs of six (or more; see Variations below) different colors, with round heads, which will be placed in the large holes on the board; and
++ code pegs of two or five different colors, with round heads, which will be placed in the large holes on the board; and

 + key pegs, some colored or black, some white, which are flat-headed and smaller than the code pegs; they will be placed in the small holes on the board.